crickets-and-comb/bfb_delivery_desktop/README.md

 ### QC before commits

+Before committing, or at the very least before pushing to a PR, you need to run the built-in QC tools.

+#### Format and lint

 To be sure your code is properly formatted to adhere to our conventions, run the formatter and the linter before making commits:

 ```bash